Skip to content

 }

-No new table is introduced for agency; all fields above are stored in the existing scheduled_tasks.config JSON payload (TEXT).
-Code in TaskStore/scheduler should parse/emit this JSON structure when working with agency-related tasks.
+No new table is introduced for agency; all fields above are stored in the existing scheduler_tasks.config JSON payload.
+Scheduler code parses/emits this JSON structure when working with agency-related tasks.